Yandex Cloud

 This command overwrites all existing user quota settings with the new ones you provided to the command.

-Before running the command, make sure that you included the settings for new and changed quotas and the settings for existing quotas that have not changed.
+Before running the command, make sure you included the settings for new and changed quotas as well as the settings for existing quotas that have not changed.

-To delete one or more user quotas, exclude their settings from the list and send the updated list of --quota parameters to the command.
+To delete one or more user quotas, exclude their settings from the list and provide the updated list of --quota parameters to the command.

-3. To edit a user's ClickHouse® settings, run the command below listing the changed setting using the --settings option:
+3. To update user's ClickHouse® settings, run the command below, listing the changed settings using the --settings parameter:

 yc managed-clickhouse user update <username> \